SilvioGiancola/SoccerNetv2-DevKit/Task1-ActionSpotting/CALF_Calibration/README.md

 The weights of the network will be saved in the <code>models/model_name/</code> folder alongside a log file tracing the training parameters and the evaluation of the performances.

-Note that you might experience a higher variance in the final perfromances than with the original CALF method.
+Note that you might experience a higher variance in the final performances than with the original CALF method.

 ## Authors